Daily gratitude is an important booster

 Think about what you are going to be doing tomorrow.
 Maybe it’s just because it’s going to be a warm day and you can read in the sun.
 Perhaps you will take a walk, receive a delivery or call someone you know.
 Think of something to look forward to every day.
 And be thankful.

-Take a look at our Lockdown Learning Program: Positive thinking and professional success
+Take a look at our online learning programmes Positive thinking and professional success